BuildOnViction/docs/docs/get-started/overview.md

 standard will all interact with TomoX.

 # How to read this documentation site

-* For voters:
+The documentation site is designed to facilitate readers in understand what are written on the site.

+* For voters: Voters who mainly vote for masternodes to receive rewards are encouraged to our tutorials on [how to connect wallets to TomoChain](/get-started/wallet) and [how to vote](/get-started/voting/).

 * For masternode owners:
 * For developers: